Martabtk/manual_testing_examples/README.md

 ## Description

 This repository contains a sample budget management application that has been independently tested for functionality and usability.
+This was an opportunity for me to demonstrate my proficiency in writing scenarios and test cases based on received technical documentation, conducting tests, generating test reports, and reporting identified bugs.
+It showcases my ability to navigate through the testing process effectively and thoroughly assess the application's performance

 ## Links